-- □ Navigate back to the original map that contains the West Virginia data. - Navigate to the Analysis Tab.
+- Navigate to the Analysis Tab.
 Select Tools in the Geoprocessing area.
-This will open the Geoprocessing Pane.

-□ Click on Toolboxes.
+This will open the Geoprocessing Pane. - □ Click on Toolboxes.

 - Navigate to Conversion Tools followed by To Raster.
-Click on the Polygon to Raster Tool. - □ Set the Input Features to counties_detailed. - □ Set the Value Field to "POP2000" (This is the population in the year 2000 as reported by the US Census). - Name the Output Raster Dataset county_pop and save it to the Exercise_9 folder. - □ Set the Cellsize to 500 (meaning 500 meters). - □ Do not change any of the other settings. - \Box Click Run to execute the tool.
+Click on the Polygon to Raster tool. - □ Set the Input Features to counties\detailed. - Set the Value Field to "POP2000" (This is the population in the year 2000 as reported by the US Census). - Name the Output Raster Dataset county\pop and save it to the Exercise\3 folder. - □ Set the Cellsize to 500 (meaning 500 meters). - □ Do not change any of the other settings. - □ Click Run to execute the tool.

-eoprocessing Å ×
+eoprocessing ≁ ù ×

 Ð Polygon to Raster =

 Parameters Environments (?

 Input Features

 counties_detailed - 🛤

 Value field

 POP2000 •

 Output Raster Dataset

-county_pop (+
+county_pop +

 Cell assignment type

 Cell center •

 Priority field

-NONE -
+NONE •

 Cellsize

 500 +